The Common Chaffinch (Fringilla coelebs): A Colorful Jewel of Our Gardens

 The Chaffinch's Song: Listen to its Famous Tune

-The song of the Common Chaffinch is one of the easiest to identify.
+The song of the Common Chaffinch is one of the easiest to identify, a distinctive marker of spring and a bird's healthy territory.
 It is a short, lively, and powerful stanza that descends in a cascade to end with an energetic flourish.
-It's often described as a "tune that tumbles down."
-This song, tirelessly repeated by the male from a prominent perch, serves to mark his territory and attract a female.
+It's often described as a "tune that tumbles down," a clear and melodious performance that resonates through wooded areas.

 Listen here to the typical song of the Common Chaffinch: